Singapore Armed Forces Parachute Team: Competitions

 As representing the SAF is one of the team's two main responsibilities, the SAFPT has participated and won awards in various competitions such as the Malaysia Prime Minister Challenge Trophy for Accuracy and the Australian Defence Force Parachuting Championship for Accuracy.

 The SAF's Red Lions Parachuting Team from the Commando Formation defeated 16 teams from 11 countries to set the new Asiana Four-way FS record and clinch the top award in the 12th Asiania Four-Way Formation Skydiving Championship, held from 29 October to 7 November at Fujairah, United Arab Emirates.
 The team, from the Commando Formation, also achieved the 1st Runner's Up position behind a team from Russia in the 1st Fujairah International Open Category Four-Way Formation Skydiving Championships in 2008.

-Safety and Incidents
+Safety and incidents

 Attention paid towards training safety has resulted in few incidents affecting team members, although a bad fall during a full-dress rehearsal for the 2005 National Day Parade by Master Sergeant Chua Koon San raised concerns and speculation that the free-fall performances may be cancelled.
 The Ministry of Defence however issued a reassurance that the show would carry on.

-On July 15, 2021, a Red Lion suffered a hard fall and was stretchered off after a test jump in Bishan.
+On July 15, 2021, a Red Lion suffered a hard fall and was stretchered off after a test jump in Bishan in preparation for National Day in Heartlands.
 A flag attached to the Red Lion got caught in grass prior to his landing.
-During the Red Lions' performance for NDP 2022, the last of the 10 parachutists suffered a rough landing and was stretchered off.
+During the Red Lions' performance for NDP 2022, the last of the 10 parachutists 3WO Jeffrey Heng suffered a rough landing and was stretchered off.
 He was subsequently reported to be in stable condition.